Skip to content

 2. Concepts - Dive deeper into the core concepts of Instructor, including models, retrying, and validation.

-3. Hub - Explore the Instructor Hub for more examples and integrations with various LLM providers.
+3. Examples - Explore our comprehensive collection of examples and integrations with various LLM providers.

 4. Tutorials - Step-by-step tutorials to help you get started with Instructor.